sap-tutorials/sap-build-process-automation/tutorials/spa-create-service-instance-destination/spa-create-service-instance-destination.md

 - Proper roles to create service instance, service key and destinations in SAP BTP Cockpit

 ## You will learn
-- How to create destination in SAP BTP Cockpit to start the business process from SAP Build Apps
+- How to create a destination in the SAP BTP cockpit to start a business process from SAP Build Apps
-- How to create an instance and service key for SAP Build Process Automation
+- How to create an service instance and service key for SAP Build Process Automation

 ## Intro
 In this tutorial, you will create a service instance and service key for SAP Build Process Automation.
-You would consume the credentials of the service key of Build Process Automation to create a destination that would trigger business process from SAP Build Apps.
+You would consume the credentials of the service key of SAP Build Process Automation to create a destination that would trigger a business process from SAP Build Apps.

 ---